 |SIM Type||Data Only||Data Only||Data Only||Data Only||Data + Voice|

 |Other Features||Includes a Brastel VoIP phone card for calling.
-Free Incoming Calls.||Unlimited LTE data available for 10 specific apps (Google Map, Facebook, Instagram, Twitter, Messenger, Whatsapp, Skype, LINE, Wechat, Kakaotalk)||Online Top Up Feature *SIM card must be returned after use.||Online Top Up Feature||Includes a Japanese phone number (Softbank).
+Free Incoming Calls||Unlimited LTE data available for 10 specific apps (Google Map, Facebook, Instagram, Twitter, Messenger, Whatsapp, Skype, LINE, Wechat, Kakaotalk)||Online Top Up Feature *SIM card must be returned after use||Online Top Up Feature||Includes a Japanese phone number (Softbank).
 Free Incoming Calls & SMS|

-|Available At||BIC Camera AEON Malls Family Mart Tokyo Tourist Information Centres and more||Dependents on the country it is purchased from.
-Check out the Nippon SIM website for more details.||Online Only||B-Mobile Amazon and selected electronic stores in Japan||Online Only|
+|Where to get it||BIC Camera AEON Malls Family Mart Tokyo Tourist Information Centres and more||Dependents on the country it is purchased from.
+Check out the Nippon SIM website for more details||Online Only||B-Mobile Amazon and selected electronic stores in Japan||Online Only|

 How much data will I need?

-The amount of data you’ll need throughout your trip in Japan will depend on how much you depend on your phone.
+The data you’ll need throughout your trip to Japan will depend on how much you rely on your phone.
 Most travelers will use a fair amount of data mainly to find their way around on the streets of Tokyo or for using the public transport system.

 Android users can do the same by going to Settings > Data usage.
 Some devices allow users to check by specific dates.

 Tips before getting a short-term SIM card in Japan

 Make sure your phone is “unlocked” before purchasing a SIM card.
 If you have purchased your phone through a specific network provider and have a contract with them, it may be locked to that service provider.